leftieFriele/awesomeboard/README.md

 About the Awesome Board
 ------------

-The board application uses [jQuery](http://jquery.com), [Mustache for JS](https://github.com/janl/mustache.js) and the [eventHub](https://github.com/leftieFriele/eventhub) JS libraries in order to make it's magic.
+The board application uses [jQuery](http://jquery.com), [Handlebars for Node](https://github.com/wycats/handlebars.js/) and the [eventHub](https://github.com/leftieFriele/eventhub) JS libraries in order to make it's magic.
 The list view is pretty crap, but we might get round to fixing it.

 Contribute